ibm-cloud-docs/vmwaresolutions/services/fsa_considerations.md

 * Log in to the FortiOS Web Client by using the credentials that you can find on the FortiGate Security Appliance service details page.
 * Access the console via SSH connection by using the credentials that you can find on the FortiGate Security Appliance service details page.

-For more information, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices).
+For more information, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices).

-## Considerations when you remove FortiGate Security Appliance
+## Considerations when you delete FortiGate Security Appliance
 {: #fsa_considerations-remove}

-Review the following considerations before you remove the FortiGate Security Appliance service:
+Review the following considerations before you delete the FortiGate Security Appliance service:
-* Removing the FortiGate Security Appliance service removes the public VLAN that was added.
+* Deleting the FortiGate Security Appliance service deletes the public VLAN that was added.
-* During the service removal, your instance might not be able to access the internet temporarily.
+* During the service deletion, your instance might not be able to access the internet temporarily.
-* All FortiGate rules to permit, inspect, block, and route NAT traffic are removed together with the Fortinet service.
+* All FortiGate rules to permit, inspect, block, and route NAT traffic are deleted together with the Fortinet service.
 If you have any NAT rules, you must reconfigure them.

 ## Related links
 {: #fsa_considerations-related}